FarronF/limerick-council-meetings/meetings/2016/11/28-Full Meeting of Limerick City and County Council/Minutes - Budget Meeting of Limerick City and County Council - 11th November 2016.md

 houses: 2 calls per house.
 The South and West Operations Division received 1,890 service

-calls for circa 1,700 houses: 1 call per house.---
+calls for circa 1,700 houses: 1 call per house.
+---
 23

 On the spend in housing maintenance, an average €254 per house was spent in the North